No kill shelters commit to rehoming all healthy or treatable dogs they receive into their care.

 Spay and neuter programs work to control the number of dogs housed in shelters by preventing unwanted pregnancies.

-Most no kill shelters take part in them, and won’t offer a dog for rehoming until they have been ‘fixed’.
+Most no kill shelters take part in them.
+And they won’t offer a dog for rehoming until they have been ‘fixed’.

 In fact it’s become such a huge part of managing the rescue animal population, that spay and neuter programs are part of the clinical training at most veterinary schools!